jofultz/AppServiceContainerOptimization/README.md

 ## Summary

 There is nothing new here.
-More processes and more CPUs make for handle more load and drive higher resource utilization.
+More processes and more CPUs handle more load and drive higher resource utilization.
 However, there is a bit of an inception obfuscation to clear-up.
 In order to answer questions such as:
 * How do we scale?
 * How can we ensure App Service autoscales as expected?
 * Should we add it NGINX and uWSGI workers?